The Effects of Adderall Use

 - Attention deficit hyperactivity disorder (ADHD).

-It is available in 2 forms: instant release and extended release.
-Both forms are suitable for the treatment for ADHD, but only the instant release form is approved for use in the treatment of narcolepsy.
+It is available in 2 forms: immediate release and extended release.1 Both forms are suitable for the treatment for ADHD, but only the instant release form is approved for use in the treatment of narcolepsy.2

-Adderall can be addictive and dangerous to those who abuse it.
+Adderall can be addictive and dangerous to those who abuse it.3

-As a result of this, the use of the drug can cause feelings of energy and invigoration, similar to the high experienced by cocaine users.
+As a result of this, the use of the drug can cause feelings of energy and invigoration, similar to the high experienced by cocaine users.4

-Even when taken as prescribed, it can have several negative effects in the short-term including:
+Even when taken as prescribed, it can have several negative effects in the short-term including:4

 - Appetite suppression and unhealthy weight loss.